 wanted to hear.
 So with D-Day just four days

 unceremoniously bundled up and shoved into a waiting

 car to be whisked to MI5 headquarters.
 All the

-boys of the school lined up to watch in horror.
+boys of the Strand School lined up to watch in horror.

-interview many years later, Tom Weston, the former head boy
+interview many years later, Tom Weston, the head boy

 at the Strand School in 1944, was asked about the day MI5

 arrived.
 Weston nodded and said he remembered the incident